 March is one of the last months with minus tides during daylight hours.
 Check the tide charts.

-Afternoon minus tides are happening between March 16-22, so use this as a chance to go out and safely explore.
+Afternoon minus tides are happening in March, so use this as a chance to go out and safely explore.
 Pair a visit to the La Jolla tide pools with a stop at the Children’s Pool seal rookery.

 Go Grunion Running

-Beat the summer rush and visit in temperate weather.
+Beat the summer rush and visit these top San Diego attractions in the more comfortable and temperate March weather.

 USS Midway Museum

-The USS Midway Museum is fully open and operational with both self-guided audio tours and docent led tours.
+The USS Midway Museum offers self-guided audio and docent-led tours.
 This is one of San Diego’s most popular attractions year after year.
 You can get tickets here.

 Birch Aquarium at Scripps